sbui-dev/job-worker/DESIGN.md

 The following data structures will be used to represent the job/process
 ```
 // key: username
-// value: array of pids
+// value: array of job ids
 userJobs := map[string][]string
 ```

 The map will be keeping track and used to look up what jobs a specific user has ran.
 This provides an added security where it prevent users from accessing other user processes.

 ```
-// pidInfo represents the process
+// processInfo represents the process
+// pid: pid assigned by the linux os
 // status: process is either running or stopped
 // output: output of the process
-type pidInfo struct {
+type processInfo struct {
+    pid string
-    string status
+    status string
     output strings.Builder
 }

-// key: pid
+// key: job id
 // value: pid info
-jobInfo := map[string]pidInfo
+jobInfo := map[string]processInfo
 ``````

-This map and struct will be for looking up the process and information related to the process.
+This jobInfo map with processInfo struct will be for looking up the process and information related to the process.

 ```
 type JobWorker struct {
     userJobs map[string][]string
-    jobInfo map[string]pidInfo
+    jobInfo map[string]processInfo
 }
 ```

 The library will be initialized with JobWorker struct.
 Since the library supports concurrent jobs and users, mutexes will be used to ensure consistency for the data structures and files being modified.

-- StartJob check if username exists in `userJobs` and will handle creation or update accordingly.
-The `jobInfo` map will be populated with a job
-- StopJob update the `pidInfo`` status to stopped
-- QueryJob will look up the pid inside the `userJob` map first before looking inside the `jobInfo` map for the `pidInfo`.
-Then it would stream the output.

 ### CPU, MEM, DISK IO Limits via CGroup